apache/pulsar-site/versioned_docs/version-2.10.x/deploy-ibm.md

 ![K8S Creation Image 11](/assets/IBMCloud/k8s11.png)

-- After running 2nd and 3rd commands showing in above image you will get output shows like in the below image (no need to run number 1 command because we already logged in to IBM Cloud)
+- After running the second and third commands shown in the above images, you will get an output as below.
+You do not need to run the first command because you've already logged in to IBM Cloud.

 Output
 ![Output of Command IKSConnect](/assets/IBMCloud/IKSConnect.png)